-Nude model, photographer arrested at shopping center
+Strip mall!
+Nude model, photographer arrested near stores

-MONROEVILLE, Pa.
-(AP) — Police say a man was taking photos of a woman who was wearing only thigh-high black stockings and high heel shoes at a suburban shopping center near Pittsburgh.
+MONROEVILLE, Pa. — Police say a man was taking photos of a woman who was wearing only thigh-high black stockings and high heel shoes at a strip mall near Pittsburgh.

-Monroeville police say 21-year-old Chelsea Guerra of Indiana was posing in front of businesses at Miracle Mile Shopping Center for 64-year-old Michael Warnock of Pittsburgh on April 8.
+Monroeville police say 21-year-old Chelsea Guerra, of Indiana, was posing in front of businesses at Miracle Mile Shopping Center for 64-year-old Michael Warnock, of Pittsburgh, on April 8.

 Police say Warnock told them he hired Guerra after placing an ad for a nude model on Craigslist.